How To Calculate Garden Soil And Mulch Coverage

 What is terra preta?
 Terra preta is a type of soil prevalent in the Amazon Basin.
 It was thought to be the result of soil management by ancient South Americans, leaving behind clues for the modern gardener on how to create superior growing medium.
 Learn more here.

-As winter drags on, gardeners are thinking about spring.
-And the earlier we can get out there growing, the better.
-You can actually help warm up your soil quicker so that you can start planting sooner.
-Cold soil solutions are simple and easy to implement.
+The earlier we can get growing, the better.
+You can help warm up soil quicker to start planting sooner.
+Cold soil solutions are easy to do.
 Learn more here.

 The use of manure as a fertilizer in gardens dates back for centuries.
 However, many gardeners question if you can fertilize with fresh manure.
 Click on this article to read important information about fertilizing with fresh manure.